Golf Tutorials

 1. Fairness to Other Golfers

 Imagine hitting a perfect drive right down the middle of the fairway.
 You feel great as you drive up to your ball, only to find it resting at the bottom of a crater left by a previous player.
 It’s one of the most frustrating things in golf.
 Your reward for a great shot is a terrible lie, all because someone ahead of you couldn't be bothered to take ten seconds to fix their damage.
 Filling your divot is a simple act of respect for every player who comes after you.
-It ensures the course is in as good of condition for them as it was a for you, and maintains a level playing field.
+It ensures the course is in as good of a condition for them as it was for you, and maintains a level playing field.

 2. The Health of the Golf Course